On the Bowery: Production

 When filming began, the Third Ave El had ceased running but had not yet been torn down, so the dark shadows the El cast on the Bowery were still present, adding to the dingy atmosphere.
-The actors for the film were taken off the street, and spoke in their own argot, only guided what to say.
+The actors for the film were taken off the street, and spoke in their own slang, only guided what to say.
 Direction was aimed at "defining the action but not gesture or inflection," Sufrin later said in an article in Sight and Sound.

 The filmmakers encountered many difficulties when making the film.
 Cast members were arrested and returned to the street with shaves and haircuts, making it hard to match new material with what was filmed.
 Some simply disappeared.
 There was interference by police.
 Shooting at night without lights was difficult, and the El was in the process of being demolished as the film was being shot.

 Editing of the film took six months, about double the amount of time it should have taken, due to Rogosin's inexperience.
 He hired Carl Lerner to complete the editing.
 Charles Mills, who had won a Guggenheim Fellowship, wrote the score.